xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 .. _admin-manual-configuration-clearcache:

-Allowing Backend users to clear cache on CloudFlare
+Allowing Backend users to clear cache on Cloudflare
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can enable the "flash icon" clear cache command for common Backend users by adding following code to user's and/or